pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/try-out-the-cluster.md

 {{% choosable cloud gcp %}}

-In GCP, the account caller will be placed into the `system:masters` Kubernetes RBAC group by default.
+In Google Cloud, the account caller will be placed into the `system:masters` Kubernetes RBAC group by default.
 The `kubeconfig` generated will be specific to this primary cluster creator use-case.

-GCP authentication will use tokens to operate as Members such as Users or ServiceAccounts, and with certain permissions as detailed in [Configure Access Control][crosswalk-configure-access].
+Google Cloud authentication will use tokens to operate as Members such as Users or ServiceAccounts, and with certain permissions as detailed in [Configure Access Control][crosswalk-configure-access].

 #### Admin Authentication